chris-helmerson/NFL_salarycap_optimization/README.md

       - Reasoning

-   - **Combine 96 scrapes from seperate web pages into 3 year based lists**
+   - **Combine 96 scrapes from separate web pages into 3 year based lists**
        - Data from scrapes did not contain year or team info
-   - **Add standard team abreviations and years as new columns to dataframes**
+   - **Add standard team abbreviations and years as new columns to dataframes**
        - Required for sorting
    - **Rename first column to "Status" and overwrites column values with player status from dataframe**
        - Protects player identity and any possible bias associated with names